meooow25/haccepted/README.md

 * HackerEarth ([GHC 7.10.3](https://www.hackerearth.com/docs/wiki/developers/judge/))

 Most judges offer only the [Haskell Heirarchical Libraries](https://downloads.haskell.org/~ghc/latest/docs/html/libraries/), some have additional libraries installed.
+See the respective links for details.

 ## See also
 Other resources for competitive programming in Haskell